Philodendron White Princess Complete Care Guide

 The White Princess Philodendron hybrid plant are very similar in appearance to the white knight philodendron.
 The difference in which is identifiable by the coloration of the plants stems.
 A dark pink/ purple stem variegation is the coloration of a white knight philodendron, whereas a green stem is that of the white princess.

-White Princess Quick Overview
+White Princess Quick Care Overview

 Full SizeOver 3 metres